dynatrace-oss/Kalm-Benchmark/README.md

 <!-- markdownlint-disable MD040 MD059 -->
 # 📊 Kalm Benchmark

-The goal of the Kalm benchmark is to provide a proper baseline for comparing Kubernetes (workload) compliance/misconfiguration scanners.
-This benchmark consists of two parts:
+KALM provides a **comprehensive, standardized benchmark** for evaluating and comparing Kubernetes security scanners.
+The benchmark consists of two components:

-- a set of manifests, which contain misconfigurations, which scanners should detect
-- a web UI to help with the comparison and analysis of the scanner results on this benchmark
+- **235+ intentionally vulnerable Kubernetes manifests** covering 12 major security categories that scanners should detect
+- **Interactive web UI** for analyzing scanner performance, accuracy, and coverage with CCSS alignment scoring

 | ⚠️ This product is not officially supported by Dynatrace. |
 | --------------------------------------------------------- |